gluelabs/coding-style-guides/typescript/TYPESCRIPT.md

 ### Use kebab-case for:
 - files
 - naming files to save on disk/object storage
-- naming files to retur to the users
+- naming files to return to the users

 ## Naming Convention Best Practices